Platform

 Problem:

-The American Dream is being priced out.
-The people who make Clark County run—our teachers, nurses, service workers, and young families—are being squeezed out by soaring rents and housing costs.
+Nevadans are being priced out of the American Dream.
+The people who make Las Vegas run—our teachers, nurses, service workers, and young families—are being squeezed out by soaring rents and housing costs.

 Solution: